rob-broadley/devenv/README.md

 - install_vscode.sh: installs VSCode inside the running distrobox and exposes it to the host.
 - git-commit-retry: re-open the most recent abandoned commit message in the editor to retry a commit.
 Invoked as `git commit-retry`.
 - git-prune-local-branches: interactively delete local branches whose remote tracking branch has been deleted.
 Invoked as `git prune-local-branches [--dry-run]`.
+- nvim-gen-treesitter-parsers: generates `/etc/xdg/nvim/lua/treesitter_parsers.lua`, a static Lua table of installed tree-sitter parser paths and symbols used by Neovim at startup for syntax highlighting, indent, and folding.
+Re-run after installing or removing `tree-sitter-*` packages.

 ## Miscellaneous